HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-23][Active] https://github.com/mvdnes/rboy - A Gameboy Emulator in Rust
 [2019-10-23][Active] https://github.com/rust-windowing/winit - Cross-platform window creation and management in Rust(js)
 [2019-10-23][Active] https://github.com/phaazon/luminance-rs - Type-safe, type-level and stateless Rust graphics framework. luminance provides an API that is, for sure, a bit less low-level — and hence, yes, it’s likely you will not have the same performances as with gfx-hal (even though no benchmarks have been done so far), and the API is not Vulkan-based — but easier to start with, especially if you don’t already have a background experience with OpenGL or Vulkan.
+[2019-10-28][Active] https://github.com/nical/lyon - 2D graphics rendering on the GPU in rust using path tessellation.
+For now the goal is to provide efficient SVG-compliant path tessellation tools to help with rendering vector graphics on the GPU.
+For now think of this library as a way to turn complex paths into triangles for use in your own rendering engine.
+The intent is for this library to be useful in projects like Servo and games.

 ### Web UI
 [2019-10-27][Active] https://github.com/ritz078/transform - A polyglot web converter. https://transform.tools